FahadBinHussain/messenger-utils/README.md

 1. Navigate to any Messenger conversation on messenger.com
 2. Click the 📝 (notepad) button that appears in the bottom right corner of the page (or press `Alt+M`)
-3. Type your message in the text box and click the "+" button (or press `Alt+S`) to save it
+3. Type your message and paste images directly into the text box
+4. Click the "+" button (or press `Alt+S`) to save your message (with images)
-4. Your message will be saved specifically for this chat thread
+5. Your message will be saved specifically for this chat thread
-5. When you want to use a saved message:
+6. When you want to use a saved message:
    - Click the 📝 button to open the saved messages panel
    - Click "Use" next to the message you want to use (automatically inserts into chat input)
    - OR click "Copy" to copy the message to clipboard for manual pasting
    - The message will be inserted into the chat input field and the panel will close
-6. To delete a saved message, click "Delete" next to the message
+7. To delete a saved message, click "Delete" next to the message

 ## Keyboard Shortcuts